 The picture above was the one that captured my attention hence updating.
-But aside from the above whom went onstage at different points as guest performers, there were other guests and friends whom came to support and/or sent flowers to wish her success for the event.
-Others whom sent flowers were: JJ Lin, Mike He, Rainie Yang, Kenji Wu, Wilber Pan, and Alien Huang.
+But aside from the above who went on stage at different points as guest performers, there were other guests and friends who came to support and/or sent flowers to wish her success for the event.
+Others who sent flowers were: JJ Lin, Mike He, Rainie Yang, Kenji Wu, Wilber Pan, and Alien Huang.
 (I’m sure there were lots of others but I didn’t want to go on Weibo to stalk.)

 Vic and his wife, Reen Yu, also came to support.
 (Yes, Vic recently got married with Reen in case anyone missed it.)

 GINO was also there and had posted a message, his words consisted of their relation in Smile Pasta from ten years ago.